adamdb5/jpmq/README.md

 ```

-### Compiling the Java program
+### Compiling a Java program
 You can compile your Java program just like you would with any other JAR by specifiying the classpath argument.
 If we created the previous Example.java program in the new `build` directory we will have the following directory contents:

 ```
 jpmq/
 |- build/
    |- Example.java
-   |- jpmq.jar
+   |- jpmq-1.0.jar
    |- libjmpq.so
 ```

 We can now compile our example program using:

-`javac Example.java -classpath ".:jpmq.jar"`
+`javac Example.java -classpath ".:jpmq-1.0.jar"`

-If you wish to compile from a different directory to the JAR, you will need to change `.:jmpq.jar` to `.:/path/to/jpmq.jar`.
+If you wish to compile from a different directory to the JAR, you will need to change `.:jmpq-1.0.jar` to `.:/path/to/jpmq-1.0.jar`.

-### Executing the Java program
+### Executing a Java program

-When executing the program you will need to specify the classpath and the library path to the `libjpmq.so` library.
+When executing a Java program you will need to specify the classpath and the library path to the `libjpmq.so` library.
 So if we consider our new directory contents:

 ```
 jpmq/
 |- build/
    |- Example.java
    |- Example.class
-   |- jpmq.jar
+   |- jpmq-1.0.jar
    |- libjmpq.so
 ```

 We can now execute our example, with the native library using:

-`java -Djava.library.path=. -classpath ".:jpmq.jar" Example`
+`java -Djava.library.path=. -classpath ".:jpmq-1.0.jar" Example`

 Similarly to compiling, we can specify a different library path and classpath if we are executing from a different directory.
 For example, you will need to change `.` to `/directory/of/libjpmq.so` and change `.:jpmq.jar` to `.:/path/to/jpmq.jar`.